 In this post, I would like to share some of my experiences with carrying out measured surveys on various buildings from small domestic houses, to farms and even large disused industrial buildings.

 You can download this complete guide to measured surveys, along with our measured survey checklist by scrolling to the end of the article!

-The first thing I do when I arrive I site to do a measured survey is have a look around the entire building first, so you can get a feel for the layout, where the rooms are, stairwells, etc. This is helpful for when you start to draw out the building.
+The first thing I do when I arrive on site to do a measured survey is have a look around the entire building, so you can get a feel for the layout, where the rooms are, stairwells, etc. This is helpful for when you start to draw out the building.

-Depending on the size of the building you are surveying, you may want to break it up into sections, so each page you have a section, so that you can draw it out at a large enough scale to add your measurements/dimensions.
-You can either draw each section as you go – draw, measure, next area, draw, measure, next area etc. Or you can draw out the whole building then go round and take your measurements.
+Depending on the size of the building you are surveying, you may want to break it up into sections, so each page you have a part of the building, so that you can draw it out at a large enough scale to add your measurements/dimensions.
+You can either draw each part as you go – draw, measure, next area, draw, measure, next area etc. Or you can draw out the whole building then go round and take your measurements.
 Whatever works for you.